Positive and Negative Effects of Social Media on Society

 Conclusion

-It can be a good idea to limit your social media time and understand that no one leads a life that’s always full of joy and pain free.
+It can be a good idea to limit your social media time and understand that no one leads a life that’s always full of joy and pain-free.
 Remember, you’re only seeing what people want you to see.
-Social media has plenty of advantages to go along with the disadvantages, and some of the negatives can be really harmful, especially for students and teenagers.
+Social media has plenty of positive and negative effects as well as good and bad effects, and some of the negatives can be really harmful, especially for students and teenagers.

 As with most things in life, it usually comes down to moderation.
 All right, my friends, hopefully you got something out of this article.